DemocracyClub/YourNextMP-Read/README.md

 For development, only a mini version of the site is built by default.

 ```
+# copy over a small selection of constituencies and people for development
+python _scripts/build_data_small.py

 # build the site, and start the server running
 jekyll serve
 ```